surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.38.2-dev1 =
+= 3.38.2-1 =

-(TBD) Added a new "Honor the FORCE_SSL Constant" option on the Advanced settings page.
+(2017/01/02) Added a new "Honor the FORCE_SSL Constant" option on the Advanced settings page.

 = 3.38.1-1 =